 African Olive Pigeon – Raydah Escarpment

 Whilst birdwatching in the Raydah Escarpment recently Phil Roberts and I saw two African Olive Pigeons.
 This was a species we had been looking for but had failed to see on many previous trips to the southwest of the Kingdom.
-It was only discovered as a new species for Saudi Arabia in the mid 1980’s by Mike Jennings.
+It was only discovered as a new species for in the mid 1980’s by Mike Jennings.

 JENNINGS, M. C. 1986.
 The Olive Pigeon Columba arquatrix on Jebel Suda, Asir Province: a new bird species for Saudi Arabia and the Arabian Peninsula.
 J. Saudi Arab.
 Nat.
 Hist.
 Soc.
 6:35-36.